bartvanderwal/python-processing/api.md

 ### `background(r, g, b)`
 Fill the whole screen with an RGB color.

+Note: The window starts with a default light gray background `(200, 200, 200)`, matching Processing's default.
+Call `background()` in `draw()` to clear the canvas each frame; without it, drawing accumulates across frames.

 ### `rect(x, y, w, h)`
 Draw a rectangle.